California Murder Lawyers – Penal Code 187

 What if the murder was accidental and not premeditated

 California law does not require that you planned or premeditated to murder someone, nor does the law require that you harbored animosity towards the victim.
-You can be charged with second-degree murder even if you did not plan or premeditate the killing.
+You can be charged with second-degree murder even if you did not commit the murder with premeditation.

 Prosecution for Murder in California